RayOffiah/asciidoctor-external-callout-ruby/README.md

 @/_text_/g
 : Works the same as the standard text search; the `g` flag means that callouts willl be added to _all_ the lines that match the search string, instead of just the first one.

+@/_text_/i
+: This is a case-insensitive search.

+@/_text_/gi
+: And of course, you can combine the two, though I'm not sure why you'd want to.

 ## Installation

 Add this line to your application's Gemfile: